data-dot-all/dataall/documentation/userguide/docs/worksheets.md

 These features are optionally enabled/disabled via feature flags specified in data.all's configuration.

-The More details on how to use each of these features are below.
+More details on how to use each of these features are below.

 ### Natural Language Querying (NLQ) of Structured Data

-data.all offers a NLQ feature to significantly redeuce the barrier for non-technical business users who need to quickly and easily query data to make informed decisions, as mastering these technical skills can be time-consuming.
+data.all offers a NLQ feature to significantly reduce the barrier for non-technical business users who need to quickly and easily query data to make informed decisions.

-The NLQ feature will take a user prompt and select number of tables and generate a ready to run SQL statement that data.all user's can execute against the data they have access to in data.all's Worksheets module.
+Given a prompt and a selection of tables, data.all NLQ will generate the corresponding SQL statement that data.all users can execute against the data they have access to in data.all's Worksheets module.

-To start generating SQL, data.all user's can select the TextToSQL Tab in the Worksheets View:
+To start generating SQL, data.all users can select the TextToSQL Tab in the Worksheets View:

 ![worksheets_nlq](pictures/worksheets/ws_text_to_sql.png#zoom#shadow)

-From their, user's will provide the environment, database, one or more tables to reference, and a user provided prompt.
-Behind the scenes' data.all will fetch the associated metadata for the table(s) the user selected, enrich the prompt with the additional metadata, and leverage genAI to generate a SQL statement that users can execute against their structured data.

-Please note that the table metadata that data.all retrieves and enriches the user prompt to is subject to the same level of data access the user has in the data.all console.
-There are built in guardrails to ensure no mutating SQL statements (i.e. WRITE, UPSERT, DELETE, etc.) are generated against the data and to reduce hallucinations by ensuring the selected tables contain the correct data to answer the user's prompt.
+Users select the Worksheet environment, database and one or more tables where the data of interest is stored.
+Then they introduce a prompt describing the operation they want to perform.
+For example, they could type something like "Give me the top 3 clients in the last 10 months".
+Once they send the request to generate the query, data.all will invoke Claude 3.5 Sonnet model using Amazon Bedrock to generate a response.

+To enrich the context of the genAI request, data.all fetches the Glue metadata of the tables and database and passes it to the LLM.
+Access to Glue is limited to the tables the user has access to, in other words, we control that only accessible glue tables are fetched.

+In addition, there are built in guardrails to avoid mutating SQL statements (i.e. WRITE, UPSERT, DELETE, etc.).

-data.all Admins can additionally limit the number of invocations run against these LLMs by specifying a `max_count_per_day` feature flag in data.all's configuration (please reference data.all's [Deployment Guide](https://data-dot-all.github.io/dataall/deploy-aws/#configjson) for more information)
+data.all Admins can additionally limit the number of invocations run against these LLMs by specifying a `max_count_per_day` feature flag in data.all's configuration (please reference data.all's [Deployment Guide](https://data-dot-all.github.io/dataall/deploy-aws/#configjson) for more information).

 ### Text Document Analysis of Unstructured Data

 For unstructured text documents, data.all offers a feature to start analyzing your data using natural language.

-The Document Analyzer feature will take a user prompt and select S3 Object Key and generate a respwonse displayed in the data.all Worksheet Editor.
+The Document Analyzer feature will take a user prompt and select S3 Object Key and generate a response displayed in the data.all Worksheet Editor.

 !!! warning "Limitations of Document Analysis"
     Currently data.all's Worksheet Document Analyzer is limited only to `.txt` and `.pdf` file extensions.
 Additionally, the feature is limited only to text documents which are explicitly owned by one of the user's teams (documents that are given access via data.all shares are not yet supported).

-To start analyzing your text documents, data.all user's can select the Document Analyzer Tab in the Worksheets View:
+To start analyzing your text documents, data.all users can select the Document Analyzer Tab in the Worksheets View:

 ![worksheets_unstructured](pictures/worksheets/ws_analyze_txt_doc.png#zoom#shadow)

+Users select the Worksheet environment, S3 dataset bucket and S3 object key (.txt or .pdf file) where the data of interest is stored.
+Then they introduce a prompt describing the information they want from the text document.
+For example, they could type something like "Give me the most prevalent 3 themes across this document".
+Once they send the request, data.all will invoke Claude 3.5 Sonnet model using Amazon Bedrock to generate a response.

-From their, user's will provide the environment, S3 dataset bucket, S3 object key (from provided drop down), and a user provided prompt.
-Behind the scenes' data.all will fetch the content of the S3 Object and leverage genAI to generate a response with respect to the user's prompt about the text document.
+data.all fetches the content of the S3 Object and passes it to the LLM along with the user prompt.
+Access to S3 is limited to the buckets the user owns.

-There are built in guardrails to reduce hallucinations by ensuring the selected S3 Object contains infromation pertaining to the user's prompt.
+There are built in guardrails to reduce hallucinations by ensuring the selected S3 Object contains information pertaining to the user's prompt.

-data.all Admins can additionally limit the number of invocations run against these LLMs by specifying a `max_count_per_day` feature flag in data.all's configuration (please reference data.all's [Deployment Guide](https://data-dot-all.github.io/dataall/deploy-aws/#configjson) for more information)
+data.all Admins can additionally limit the number of invocations run against these LLMs by specifying a `max_count_per_day` feature flag in data.all's configuration (please reference data.all's [Deployment Guide](https://data-dot-all.github.io/dataall/deploy-aws/#configjson) for more information).